 21.44.045 Vacations and Abandonments.

 C. Procedure.
-Vacations and abandonments shall be processed by filing an application for vacation or abandonment pursuant to Streets and Highways Code Sections 8300 through 8363 and by filing an application for a coastal development permit pursuant to Chapters 21.50 and 21.52.
+Vacations and abandonments shall be processed by filing an application for vacation or abandonment pursuant to Cal.
+Sts. & Hy.
+Code Sections 8300 through 8363 and by filing an application for a coastal development permit pursuant to Chapters 21.50 and 21.52.

 21.44.055 Temporary Street Closures.

 A. General.
-Temporary closing of portions of any street for celebrations, parades, local special events, and other purposes when necessary for public safety shall be permitted pursuant to Section 21101 of the Vehicle Code.
+Temporary closing of portions of any street for celebrations, parades, local special events, and other purposes when necessary for public safety shall be permitted pursuant to Section 21101 of the Cal.
+Veh.
+Code.

 B. West Newport.
-Temporarily closing certain streets in West Newport for a period of no more than twenty-four (24) hours during the Independence Day holiday shall be permitted when, in the opinion of the Police Chief or his designee, the closure is necessary to protect the public safety.
+Temporarily closing certain streets in West Newport for a period of no more than twenty-four (24) hours during the Independence Day holiday shall be permitted when, in the opinion of the Police Chief, the closure is necessary to protect the public safety.
 In no event shall any street closure prevent or interfere with the public’s access to the beach or bay.

 Chapter 21.48

 STANDARDS FOR SPECIFIC LAND USES